MartinP460/react-denmark-map/README.md

 ### Customizing areas

-The `customizeAreas` prop is invoked for each area and applies a className and/or style.
+The `customizeAreas` prop is invoked for each area and applies a className and/or style object.

 ```jsx
 import { Municipalities } from 'react-denmark-map'